 Kenworthy said: “For our little guy, Beemo, the dog meat trade ordeal is over, but it’s horrifying to think that so many dogs just like them are still suffering this fate across South Korea.
 I’m proud to highlight Humane Society International’s amazing dog farm closure campaign because it’s a very practical solution to a highly emotive problem.
 They’re showing how you can help dog farmers like Mr. Kim and these beautiful dogs at the same time, and I think that’s the key to ending this trade for good.”

 Although most people in South Korea don’t regularly eat dogs and the practice is increasingly unpopular with young Koreans, an estimated 2.5 million dogs of all types are still bred and killed each year for human consumption.
 Most are killed by electrocution or hanging at one year old, and breeding dogs spend their entire lives in barren metal cages producing endless litters of puppies.
 Alongside Korean jindos and tosas, HSI has found beagles, huskies, golden retrievers, Chihuahuas, Afghan hounds and Saint Bernards on the dog meat farms it has closed down.

 HSI Korea’s Nara Kim says that it’s a mistake to excuse dog meat by calling it culture: “It’s very puzzling to me that anyone should say eating dogs is okay because it’s cultural.
 If culture is what defines a nation, it would be very shaming for ours to be defined by animal cruelty.
 While eating dogs may be a custom for some of the older generation, most Koreans, young and old, have nothing to do with this brutal trade.
 It’s time for South Korea to consign dog meat farming to the history books.”
-Take action and donate now to help these dogs and other animals.

 - President Moon Jae-in recently adopted a dog named Tory who was said to be rescued from a dog meat farm.